 Swapping is never good.
-Generally you can tell if a system is swapping by just listening to disk activity and observing how the system reacts to commands.
+For mechanical hard drives you can generally tell if a system is swapping by just listening to disk activity and observing how the system reacts to commands.
+For an SSD drive you will not be able to hear swapping but you can tell how much swap space is being used by the top or free programs.
+Use of an SSD drive for a swap partition should be avoided if possible.
 The first reaction to swapping should be to check for an unreasonable command such as trying to edit a five gigabyte file.
 If swapping becomes a normal occurrence, the best solution is to purchase more RAM for your system.